allplan-mkovac/Export-DWG/README.md

 Successful export is confirmed with a message.

 Contact
-For questions or bug reports, please contact Allplan česko hotline.
+For questions or bug reports, please contact Allplan Česko hotline at support.cz@allplan.com